electracoin-ECA/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 Electra is positioned to become one of the main driving forces of change while these windows of opportunity remain open.

 Participants within the traditional economic structure are attempting to employ old logic to adapt to the ongoing restructuring of our economic system, subverting the original intent behind the cryptocurrency movement.
 The cryptocurrency community must recapture the original spirit behind decentralization and the Electra Project is prepared to lead the way.
 ECA owners are no longer just investors in a cryptocurrency.
-Instead, by being directly involved in the decision making process investors take part in the entire underlying structure: code innovation, design, marketing, community building, and strategic business development.
+Instead, by being directly involved in the decision-making process investors take part in the entire underlying structure: code innovation, design, marketing, community building, and strategic business development.

 Through this process, participants within the economic system are no longer relegated to being mere consumers.
-Electra returns the power to the people, and assigns members of the community an active role in the evolution of our economic and monetary systems.
+Electra returns the power to the people and assigns members of the community an active role in the evolution of our economic and monetary systems.

 # Table of Contents